thatgirl900/acceptedPRs/README.md

 Location: India

-3. Create a file in random-code folder and add any programming code of your choice
+3. Add any code of your choice inside the Random-code folder.

+4. Create a pull request and wait till i accept it <3.

-4. Don't forget to star my repo:)
+5. Don't forget to star my repo:)